TABLE OF CONTENTS

 Once companies have zeroed in on the materials and design, they can begin to consider the finer details of completing a pre-roll brand.
 Filters can go the traditional route with the “W” zig-zag filter or take a playful approach with swirls or a cannabis leaf shape.
 The filter rolling style can drastically affect the airflow of a pre-rolled joint.
 Other customization options include wraps, bands, or stickers that can go on the filter or paper.

 Luxury cannabis brands can opt for glass or wood filter tips that showcase a refined product and provide a premium tactile experience.
 Finally, cannabis joints can come in single or multi-packs, each with varying packaging options.
 From glass tubes with wax-dipped corks to tin cases with humidity control packs, pre-roll packaging can set the tone for the pre-roll brand.

 Pre-rolls are a convenient and effective way to smoke legal marijuana.
 They can contain THC or CBD-rich flower buds for an intoxicating or clear-headed experience, respectively.
 Pre-rolls are taking over North America and beyond.
 Companies can work out the kinks on their own or hire a custom pre-roll co-packer to help build a pre-roll company from scratch.

 If you want to learn more about starting a business in the cannabis industry and all of the entailing demands, join CTU’s certification program today.
-Learn more about pre-rolled joints with wax and kief and many more awesome cannabis topics!
+Learn more about pre-rolled joints with wax and kief and many more awesome cannabis topics in our marijuana education courses!
 Enroll today at the cannabis university.